 Drugs of different types are needed.
-Most of them belong to one of the following four groups:
+Most fall into one of the following five groups:

-- Antiviral drugs: These are designed to prevent the viruses from entering or multiplying in body cells. - Cardiovascular drugs: These are designed to protect the blood vessels, heart and other organs from complications caused by COVID-19-disease. - Dampening immunomodulators: These are intended to limit the body's immune responses in the advanced stages of the disease so that they do not cause more damage than the viruses themselves. - Drugs for lung function: These are intended to help the lungs to maintain their function during the acute infection and to regenerate afterwards with as few consequences as possible.
+- Antiviral drugs: They are designed to prevent the viruses from entering body cells or from multiplying there. - Cardiovascular drugs: These are designed to protect the blood vessels, heart and other organs from complications caused by the COVID-19 disease. - Attenuating immunomodulators: In the advanced stage of the disease, they are intended to limit the body's defense reactions so that they do not cause even more damage than the viruses themselves. - Medications for lung function: These are intended to help the lungs to maintain their function during the acute infection and to regenerate afterwards with as few consequences as possible. - Medications for long covid, i. e. persistent symptoms after the actual COVID-19 disease has subsided.
 Source: vfa

-Overview of drugs for the treatment of COVID-19
+Overview: Drugs for the treatment of COVID-19